lilygeorgescu/AED/README.md

 SecurifAI’s NonCommercial Use & No Sharing International Public License.
 The details of this license are presented in SecurifAI-license-v1.0.pdf.

 ### Citation
-Please cite our work if you use any material released in this reop.
+Please cite our work if you use any material released in this repository.

 ```
 @ARTICLE{Georgescu-TPAMI-2021,